Siddharthbadal/djangoAutomationProject/README.md

 ## Data Automation ToolKit

-Automated data import and export by using django custom commands, celery and redis.
+__Automated data import and export__ by using django custom commands, celery and redis.
 User can import and export data from CSV file for a existing database model.
 Also applied Error handling and Messages display with user authentication.

 Used celery and redis with django for faster data processing.

+## Goal
+To be able to perform various operations faster and without interrpution on user interface and commandLine.

 ## Custome Commands For Command Line Interface